victoriademina/PaymentGateway/README.md

 2. **Infrastructure** and **Api** depend on Core, but not on one another.
 3. Data storage concerns are being separated from the business logic, it enables an easy migration to any database of your choice in the future.
 4. As a result, every application layer can be unit-tested independently from the other layers.

+For illustration purposes, the diagram below shows the data flow when a user creates a new transaction.

+> Note: ideally, the endpoint for creating transactions should be asynchronous, but was not implemented due to the time constraints.
+See [Areas for Improvements](https://github.com/victoriademina/PaymentGateway#areas-for-improvements) section below for an overview of how this can be achieved with event-driven architecture.

 <p align="center">
   <img src="https://github.com/victoriademina/PaymentGateway/blob/main/images/DataFlowDiagram.jpg" alt="Data Flow Diagram" width="1000"/>